Estimates for constant mean curvature graphs in MxR: Further boundary curvature estimates

-Observe that, if the maximum heights of a sequence $\{\Sigma_n\}$ of such $H$-bigraphs tend to zero, then Theorem \ref{teor_homogeneos} insures that the geodesic curvatures of the boundaries diverge uniformly, in the sense that the bound only depends on that maximum height.
-Thus, the sequence of domains $\Omega_n\subseteq M$ over which $\Sigma_n$ is a graph cannot eventually omit any set in $M$ with nonempty interior.
+\begin{obse} Observe that, if the maximum heights of a sequence $\{\Sigma_n\}$ of such $H$-bigraphs tend to zero, then Theorem \ref{teor_homogeneos} insures that the geodesic curvatures of the boundaries diverge uniformly, in the sense that the bound only depends on that maximum height.
+Thus, the sequence of domains $\Omega_n\subseteq\M^2(c)$ over which $\Sigma_n$ is a bigraph cannot eventually omit any set in $\M^2(c)$ with non-empty interior. \end{obse}